Aeroplane Mosque

 History

-Mohammad Ismail constructed the Aeroplane Mosque on his own family land and with his own financial resources.
+Mohammad Ismail constructed the Aeroplane Mosque on his own land and with his own money.
 His grandfather, Mohammad Ibrahim, was the Munshi of the Nawab family of Dhaka.
 He owned approximately 2,000 bighas of land in the Lalmatia and Nilkhet areas.
 A portion of the Nilkhet property was used to build the mosque in 1960.
 Initially, it was a single-story structure.
 After the independence of Bangladesh, it was expanded to two stories.[2]
 In 1979, the mosque was declared Waqf property in the name of Mohammad Ibrahim.
 Subsequently, the mosque was extended to five stories.
 In 2002, a residential Madrasa started operating in this mosque.[1]

 Naming